Yoga Calories Burned Calculator

 How many calories does yoga burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 145 calories during 30 minutes of yoga.
-This is based on a MET value of 4.
+A person weighing 160 lbs (73 kg) burns approximately 152 calories during 30 minutes of yoga.
+This is based on a MET value of 4 for yoga.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of yoga?

-The MET (Metabolic Equivalent of Task) value for yoga is 4.
+The default MET (Metabolic Equivalent of Task) value for yoga is 4, while the selected training style uses MET 4.
 This means yoga burns 4 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is yoga good for weight loss?